 • Become more knowledgeable.
 As part of continuing education efforts, trainers can prioritize learning about nutrition to enhance their own comfort level with the function of nutrients in the body and what steps they can take to educate their clients about balanced nutrition.

 • Share quality information.
 Personal trainers should not shy away from sharing information about good nutrition and healthy dietary practices.
-Refer clients to resources such as the USDA, Eatright.org and other accredited certifying agencies (such as the NFPT) for nutrition articles and guidance and latest research.
+Refer clients to resources such as the USDA, Eatright.org, and other accredited certifying agencies (such as the NFPT) for nutrition articles, guidance, and latest research.

 • Give Grocery Store Tours.
 Take clients on a tour of the local markets available in your area and teach them how to shop healthy and avoid the more processed/packaged foods.